hanbollar/Menger-Sponge/README.md

 ## Controls

 - Use scrolling on track pad to move around the screen for zooming and rotations.
-- Use two finger hold and drag for lateral and vertical movements.
+- Use two finger press and drag for lateral and vertical movements.

 ### PRESS SPACE BAR TO SEE NEXT MENGER SPONGE ITERATION